All Episodes

 You can't leave the airplane, but you can't watch them do that.

-So I'm I've canceled that trip to Spain.
+So I've canceled that trip to Spain.

-And I know uh you know when I told the guys I was going with, I said you may laugh about it, and I hate thinking this way, uh, but it's the only smart thing to do.
+And I know when I told the guys I was going with, I said, you may laugh about it.

 It just takes one experience.

-Uh and you know, you've got you got I would have somebody that would political enemies theoretically everywhere I would go.
+And, you know, you've got, you've got, I would have somebody that would, political enemies theoretically everywhere I would go and come back in the country.

-Normally when I clear customs, when I come back from Europe, it's banger because you've got to stop for fuel.
+Normally, when I clear customs, when I come back from Europe, it's banger because you've got to stop for fuel.

 They're great there.